EnigmaCurry/d.rymcg.tech/README.md

  * Follow the README for instructons to start the containers.
 Generally, all you need to do is run: `docker-compose up --build -d`

+### Running with the Makefiles

 Alternatively, each project has a Makefile that helps to simplify configuration and startup.
 You can use the Makefiles to automatically edit the `.env` files and to start the service for you:

+ * `cd` into the project sub-directory.
- * Run `make config` (in any project sub-directory.)
+ * Run `make config`
  * Answer the interactive questions, and the `.env` file will be created/updated for you.
-Examples are pre-filled with default values, you should accept or edit these values, or use the backspace to clear them out entirely, and fill in your own answers.
+Examples are pre-filled with default values (and based upon your `ROOT_DOMAIN` specified earlier).
+You should accept or edit these values, or use the backspace to clear them out entirely, and fill in your own answers.
+ * Verify the configuration by looking at the contents of `.env`.
  * Run `make install` to start the services. (this is the same thing as `docker-compose up --build -d`)
  * Most services have a website URL, which you can open automatically, run:
-   `make open`.
+   `make open` (after waiting a bit for the service to start).
  * See `make help` (or just `make`) for a list of all the other available targets, including `make status`, `make stop` and `make destroy`.